NYPL/catalog_of_copyright_entries_project/guide.md

 		<regdate date="1951-06-06">6Jun51</regDate>; <regNum>A56505</regNum>.
     </copyrightEntry>

-`regDate` must have a `date` attribute with a normalized form (YYY-MM-DD).
+`regDate` must have a `date` attribute with a normalized form (YYYY-MM-DD).
 The registration number should both be marked up with a `regNum` element _and_ duplicated as the `regnum` attribute of the `copyrightEntry`.
 The claimant may the same as the author, as above, or be the publisher.
 In neither case is the `claimant` further parsed as an `author` or a `publisher`

     <copyrightEntry id="[GUID]" regnum="A17700">
       <author><authorName>Burnett, William Riley</authorName>,